Vince-Diversity/Project-Acceleration/docs/code_introduction.md

 # Introduction to reading the code

 The code is documented in a way that, hopefully, makes it clear how different classes relate to each other.
-Classes that aren't self-explanatory, are documented with what other classes they instantiate.
+The `GDScript` classes are documented with what other classes they instantiate.
 For example, the [loader.gd](../loader/loader.gd) documentation references the [main menu.gd](../loader/main_menu/main_menu.gd) and [game.gd](../game/game.gd) classes.
 Let's start from the `loader.gd` class.
-This introduction goes through the code briefly so it becomes easier to navigate in the code documentation later.
+This introduction goes through the code and explains certain conventions so it becomes easier to navigate in the code documentation later.

 ## Loading the game